TudorTacal/CV/README.md

 Presenting with **clarity** and **concision** I've held highly technical **product demonstrations** to non-technical clients when working at **StreamAMG**.
 The biggest challenge was to read if the client really understood what was going on or just nodded in agreement.
 This involved asking guiding questions and careful **active listening** for the slightest feedback regarding the product.

 From my point of view communication and **interpersonal skills** are one of the biggest assets a professional must possess, no matter the industry he works in.
-As I have seen entire businesses and departments being successful or being disrupted by the actions of a single individual.

 #### Teamwork & Pairing